borealbirds/qpad-offsets/README.md

 ### Step 4.
 Calculate offsets

-`A` is the known or estimated area of survey, `p` is availability given presence, `q` is detectability given avaibalility.
+`A` is the known or estimated area of survey, `p` is availability given presence, `q` is detectability given availability.

 ```R
 o <- make_off(spp, x)